redhat-developer/odo/docs/understanding-odo.md

     automatically, giving instant feedback to validate changes in real time.

-  - Lists all the available components and services from the OpenShift cluster.
+  - Lists all the available components and services from the cluster.

 # Core concepts